Catalyst (nonprofit organization): The 1970s & 1980s

-As more women entered the workforce, Catalyst shifted its focus to topics such as dual career families, child care and women on corporate boards.
-Catalyst established the Corporate Child Care Resource to monitor child care activities around the country and report on best practices.
+As more women entered the workforce, Catalyst shifted its focus to topics such as dual career families, childcare and women on corporate boards.
+Catalyst established the Corporate Child Care Resource to monitor childcare activities around the country and report on best practices.
 Catalyst branched out from the public sector into the private sector, gaining corporate supporters.

 Schwartz became a more prominent voice in the women's movement.
 She authored numerous articles, was interviewed by the media and co-authored her first book, How to Go to Work When Your Husband Is Against It, Your Children Aren't Old Enough, and There's Nothing You Can Do Anyhow, along with her Catalyst colleagues Margaret H. Schifter and Susan S. Gillotti.
 She launched the Catalyst Awards to recognize women board directors.

 The Mommy Track Controversy

 Schwartz was a prolific writer but is most known for her 1989 article, Management Women and the New Facts of Life published in Harvard Business Review.
-Schwartz sparked a national debate by stating that "the cost of employing women in management is greater than the cost of employing men," and suggesting that employers create two tracks for women, one for the career focused and one for the family focused.
+The piece sparked a national debate by stating that "the cost of employing women in management is greater than the cost of employing men," and suggesting that employers create two tracks for women, one for the career focused and one for the family focused.

 In response to the article, the New York Times published 'Mommy Career Track' Sets Off a Furor, and branded Schwartz as the "mommy track" creator.
 The Times article quoted prominent feminists who called the idea of two career paths "horrifying" and "damaging to women's advancement."
 Critics claimed the article validated the idea that women could have a family or a career but not both.
 Adding to the controversy was the lack of corroborating evidence for Schwartz's assertions.
 Her critics stated, If this is such hot stuff, where's the documentation?

 Schwartz claimed that her article was misinterpreted, saying, "I violated the politically correct thing by saying that women are not just like men.
 What I said then and still say is that women face many, many obstacles in the workplace that men do not face.
 I was saying to that group of men at the top, 'Rather than let women's talents go to waste, do something about it.'"

 In 1992, Schwartz published the book, Breaking with Tradition: Women and Work, The New Facts of Life, a response and expansion of the "mommy track" idea.

 Ten years after the original article was published, Schwartz's son Tony revisited the debate and offered up some insights from the controversy.
 In his article, Tony Schwartz argues that his mother's idea of dividing women into two categories was misguided, but her argument that to retain women companies need to give them more flexibility to manage a career and family, was on point.